tyketchum/dr-longevity/QUICK_REFERENCE.md

 ## 📱 Mobile Usage

-Dashboard is mobile-responsive!
+App is mobile-responsive!
 Access from phone:

 1. Find your computer's local IP: `ifconfig` (Mac/Linux) or `ipconfig` (Windows)
 2. On phone browser: `http://YOUR_IP:3000`